July 2, 2019

 Once the repair is done, take your car to an isolated road and test the brakes.
 Don't drive too fast unless you're confident the brakes perform well.
 If you encounter any problems, contact a professional mechanic immediately and let them check the system to ensure you did the job properly.
 It isn't a good idea to drive with unstable or unreliable brakes.

 Brake pads are essential components of the brake system.
+There are a few different kinds.
 They can become damaged with regular use, especially in harsh driving conditions.
 However, you can replace these two components without replacing the entire disc brake.
 Here are some tips on how to do that:

 - Loosen the nuts of the wheels and raise your vehicle on a jack to gain easy access to the brake system.